isomerpages/ogp-poe-yongteng/pages/What It Means.md

 world are exploring the usage of Blockchains to integrate with numerous sectors.</p>
 <p></p>
-<p>Singapore's MAS taking part in <a href="https://decrypt.co/206153/jp-morgan-onyx-avalanche-tokenized-funds-avax" rel="noopener noreferrer nofollow" target="_blank">Project Guardian</a>,
+<p>Singapore's MAS took part in <a href="https://decrypt.co/206153/jp-morgan-onyx-avalanche-tokenized-funds-avax" rel="noopener noreferrer nofollow" target="_blank">Project Guardian</a>,
-which signalled the nation's interest in exploring such technology especially on asset tokenization, tokenized funds with banking powerhouses such as JPMorgan and Apollo Global.</p>
+which signalled the nation's interest in exploring such technology especially on asset tokenization, tokenized funds along with banking powerhouses such as JPMorgan and Apollo Global.</p>
+<p></p>
+<p>I personally believe blockchain is a technology that can be integrated
+into many of our everyday products to improve in so many areas such as proving fraud, identity, banking, financial products etc. It is a space worth exploring and integrating into the world we now know.</p>
 <p></p>
 <p></p>
 <p></p>